Josefinekihlstrom/Plant-Memory/README.md

     'Dark Theme' button disabled but not the 'Light Theme' button to indicate which theme is currently on.

 #### Features left to implement
-- Add opportunity to change music during playing.
-In the original idea there was a third icon in the container to the left.
+- **Add opportunity to change music during playing.** In the original idea there was a third icon in the container to the left.
 This was suppose to include a feature to make it possible to change through different background songs.
 However due to lack of time of finding the perfect songs to match the game and the page I decided to leave this to hopefully add it in the future.
+- **Pause button to pause the game while playing.** My mentor suggested that I would add a pause button for the player to be able to pause the game while playing.
+This was something I tried to add to the timer function without a working result, I just simply couldn't get the function to pause the time to work as I wanted.
+So unfortunately I had to skip that that idé.

 ### Technologies used
 #### Languages